Your Guide to a Durable Power of Attorney in CA

 Creating a valid durable power of attorney in California involves several important steps.
 While it is possible to prepare these documents using statutory forms, working with an experienced estate planning attorney ensures the document accurately reflects your wishes and meets all legal requirements.

-Step 1: Choose Your Agent Carefully
+Step 1: How to Choose a Trustworthy Agent

 Selecting the right agent is the most important decision in this process.
 Your agent should be someone you trust completely, who is financially responsible, and who understands your values and preferences.
 Consider naming a successor agent in case your first choice is unable or unwilling to serve.